SAP-samples/cap-cds-hands-on/exercises/01/README.md

 # 01 - Create a simple definition for a first service

-In this exercise we'll create a very basic definition and see how that becomes the heart of everything.
-[The simplest thing that could possibly work](https://creators.spotify.com/pod/profile/tech-aloud/episodes/The-Simplest-Thing-that-Could-Possibly-Work--A-conversation-with-Ward-Cunningham--Part-V---Bill-Venners-e5dpts), pretty much.
-After all, every technical solution to a business problem has a well thought out model at its core.
+In this exercise we'll create a very basic declarative definition and see how that becomes the heart of everything ([the simplest thing that could possibly work](https://creators.spotify.com/pod/profile/tech-aloud/episodes/The-Simplest-Thing-that-Could-Possibly-Work--A-conversation-with-Ward-Cunningham--Part-V---Bill-Venners-e5dpts), pretty much).
+After all, every good technical solution to a business problem has a well thought out model at its core.

 ## Start a new CAP Node.js project